 Suicides is Coppola's first feature, based on the novel by Jeffrey Eugenides.
 She may've found her audience more with her second film, Lost In Translation, but between the two, this is the one I find myself going back to.
 They share that same charming recreation of a moment in time that Coppola brings to all of her work, but maybe it's just the heft of the overt melodrama adding some lasting weight to this one.
 It's the relatable tale of an implausible scenario, where a group of neighborhood boys try to penetrate the romanticized veil of five beautiful sisters who all took their own lives in a small 70s suburb.
 The kids are all perfect, from the known (Kirsten Dunst) to the unknown, and the rest of the cast is full of heavy hitters like Kathleen Turner, James Woods and Scott Glenn.

-In terms of special features, Paramount's DVD was already decent.
+In terms of special features, Paramount's DVD was already fairly decent.
 Not exactly a packed special edition, but it included a really good, 23-minute behind the scenes doc that gave some really good, and sometimes funny, insights into the filming.
 And they had a few other minor bibs and bobs, like the music video for the Air song that Coppola also directed, a stills gallery, insert and trailer.
 Criterion kept all of that, so thankfully there's no need to hang onto your eighteen year-old DVDs any longer - yay!

-And they've also created some great new stuff.
+And in 2018, they also created some great new stuff.
 Primarily, they've put together an excellent new, 26 minute documentary with Coppola, Dunst, Hartnett and cinematographer Ed Lachman.
 And possibly even more excitingly, there's an on-camera interview with the novel's author, Eugenides.
 Then there's an interview with Tavi Gevinson, who runs a fashion website or something that was influenced by this movie?
 I wasn't entirely clear on that, but she did have some good insights into the movie, effectively acting as a critic's take.
 There's an attractive, fold-out/ leaflet style insert with an essay by novelist Megan Abbott, a second trailer and of course, there's Lick the Star.

 It's a black and white, only fourteen minute short; but it's actually quite good and contains a lot of what makes Coppola's features so compelling.
 This isn't like Todd Haynes' Suicide, where it might be interesting for devotees to get a peak at his origins, but that's it.
 This is a surprisingly dark film about the cut throat social hierarchy of high school that I watch and enjoy for its own artistic merits, not just because it's some minor film history artifact.
 In fact, it's not even the first time I've owned it on disc.
 I suppose this is a bit of a deep cut, but it was originally included as "This Month's Short Film" on the 2003 Film Movement DVD of Hop.